 Exercises for Scoliosis Curve Reduction

-Just because you’ve already reached skeletal maturity doesn’t mean it’s too late to achieve scoliosis curve reduction.
+Just because you have already reached skeletal maturity doesn’t mean it is too late to achieve scoliosis curve reduction.
 If curves can still advance, they can still be diminished.

 While scoliosis exercises for adolescents focus on allowing normal growth of the vertebrae, adult exercises for scoliosis curve reduction often aim to correct postural collapse and reduce the asymmetric load on the spine, which in the long run reduces the risk of progression.
 Improved movement quality and the resulting biomechanical changes in the spine’s soft tissues may also play a role in minimizing progression.